AbhinavA10/ML-courses/Data-Analysis/DataSci Notes.md

 ```

 Residual plot:
-- plot of error between actual value and predicted value. (target-prediction)
+- plot of error between actual value and predicted value. (`target - prediction`)
-- expect to see plot have mean of `0` and spread out evenly (randomly) around x-axis
+- expect to see plot have mean of `0` and spread out evenly (randomly) around x-axis with similar variance
    - if so, then linear model is appropriate
 - if residual plot has curvature, or not randomly spread out then non-linear model may be needed
 - model is incorrect if variance changes with x.